yigitmeteozcan/linkedin-stealth/README.md

 # stealth-watch

-Track when senior people go stealth.
+Track when LinkedIn people go stealth or change positions.
+VC deal scourcing.
 Runs free on GitHub Actions.
 No API keys.
 No servers.

 ---